fractalic-ai/fractalic-tools/README.md

 ---

-*This repository serves as a tool marketplace for the Fractalic AI workflow platform, providing comprehensive business automation capabilities through standardized, autodiscoverable tools.*
+*This repository serves as a tool marketplace for the Fractalic AI workflow platform, providing comprehensive business automation capabilities through standardized, autodiscoverable tools organized into functional packs.*